kubeshop/testkube/docs/reference.md

   start       Starts new script

 Flags:
-  -c, --client string        Client used for connecting to kubtest API one of proxy|direct (default "proxy")
+  -c, --client string        Client used for connecting to testkube API one of proxy|direct (default "proxy")
       --go-template string   in case of choosing output==go pass golang template (default "{{ . | printf \"%+v\"  }}") -o, --output string        output typoe one of raw|json|go  (default "raw") -v, --verbose              should I show additional debug messages